Create an art show display that appeals to your target customers. Get the right shoppers into your booth with these three tips.

-Your booth is your most important tool for communicating with customers, and you have a very brief moment to convey your message to your customers and compel them to walk into your booth instead of moving on to other booths.
+Your booth is your most important tool for communicating with customers, and you have a very brief moment to convey your message and compel shoppers to walk into your booth instead of moving on.

-Notice that you're not trying to determine the most important thing you want to say to your customer.
-You're trying to determine the most important thing your customer needs to know.
-It's a subtle difference, but it is important.
+Notice this step is customer focused.
+You are not trying to determine the most important thing you want to say to your customer.

-You can probably think of a lot of reasons why your items are wonderful, and you may be tempted to try to communicate all of those messages to your potential customers.
+You can probably think of a lot of reasons why your items are wonderful.
+You may be tempted to try to communicate all of those messages to your potential customers.

-To prove this concept to yourself, the next time you're out and about, notice the signs you read and the signs you don't read.
+If you want to prove this concept to yourself, the next time you're out and about, notice the signs you read and the signs you don't read.

 On the other hand, if you're in a room with a single, clear sign with a brief message, you will read that sign.
 The single, clear message grabs your attention.

 Will your items: